Question: Where is my G-spot?

-The debate over the g-spot seems to never end.
-Does it exist, is it important, should it be talked about, does it have any usefulness?
-Definitive answers are rare, so while the experts debate, why not do your own research, and get to the heart (or “geart”) of the matter.
-Whatever it is, the g-spot is not a magic button.
+The debate over the G-spot seems never to end.
+Does it exist, is it important, should it be talked about?
+Does it have any usefulness?
+Definitive answers are rare, so while the experts debate, why not do your research and get to the heart (or “great”) of the matter?
+Whatever it is, the G-spot is not a magic button.
 It’s like any other part of your body, some people like when it’s stimulated others don’t.
-Some people love having their earlobes licked and for others it’s a major turn off.
-Many women can stimulate their g-spot using their fingers.
-Some people will find it easier using a toy that is curved, either a dildo or a vibrator.
+Some people love having their earlobes licked; for others, it’s a major turn-off.
+Many women can boost their G-spot using their fingers.
+Some people will find it easier to use a toy that is curved, either a dildo or a vibrator.

 - Turn yourself on.

-For some it can be awkward to stimulate the g-spot by hand.
-A g-spot toy or dildo can be a great helper in this.
-A good example for a G-spot toy is the rabbit vibe – it simultaneously targets the G-spot and the clitoris.
+For some, it can be awkward to stimulate the g-spot by hand.
+A G-spot toy or dildo can be a great helper in this.
+A good example of a G-spot vibrator is the rabbit vibe – it simultaneously targets the G-spot and the clitoris.
 Apply a little lube to your toy, and insert it with the tip (if it’s curved) pointing up toward the top wall of your vagina.
-Work it in slowly, far enough (a couple of inches) so the tip is pressing against your g-spot.
+Work it slowly, far enough (a couple of inches) so the tip presses against your g-spot.

 - Experiment with pressure and motion.

-Some women will find pressure against the g-spot pleasurable, some women like the feeling vibration when a toy is pressing against the g-spot.
+Some women will find pressure against the G-spot pleasurable, and some women like the feeling of vibration when a toy is pressing against the G-spot.
 Experiment and see if either feels good for you.
-For most women, the g-spot responds to firm pressure.
-In the beginning, use your toy as if you were trying to scratch an itch – don’t pull the toy all the way out, but use short strokes, applying firm pressure, against the g-spot.
+For most women, the G-spot responds to firm pressure.
+In the beginning, use your toy as if trying to scratch an itch – don’t pull the toy out, but use short strokes, applying firm pressure against the g-spot.